 First and foremost this case is about a murder of a seven year old girl.
 The pages on this blog cover all the important aspects of the case.
 There are many areas of the case I have yet to post on because I am waiting on the supporting document to become public so they can be referenced.
 Everything here is supported by linked documents.
+Although there are many interest aspects, and colorful characters, the entire case get’s down to the timeline.
+Based on the FBI investigation in 1957 & 1958 Jack could not have been involved based on the time of the abduction and his collect call from Rockford at 6:57 PM, it is that simple.

 After reading the page “Jack McCullough and the Maria Ridulph abduction” and the “Defense Motion 10/12/2012” it is now clear Clay Campbell was in a very precarious position when he decided to go forward with the case.
 What is scary is before asking that the FBI files not be allowed in trial, the prosecution and the investigators “read them cover to cover” (See email – Zulawski), quoted from them, but only selectively, then did everything in their power to keep them out of the trial (August 2012 court documents, pages 7-9, etc.).
 If one looks at just the Charging_Papers and the FBI interviews of Mr. and Mrs. Ridulph (in a text document and original PDF on respective page), it is obvious Jack could not have committed the crime.